 The Big 4: how well do you know them?

 They are the four largest international professional services firms.
 At least one of them features somewhere in the news daily and each recruits hundreds of fresh graduates a year.
 If you’re interested in a career in consulting, tax, audit or corporate finance it’s likely you’ve applied to more than one of the Big 4.
 Do your employer research and be aware of what distinguishes them so that at interview you can answer this question with authority: ‘Why do you want to work for us?’
 We can only offer you a snapshot, but, for example, did you know that…

 PwC is the largest private sector graduate recruiter (and won the 2017 TARGETjobs Award for most popular graduate recruiter in accounting and financial management)

-1,539 graduates and school leavers joined PwC this year.
+1,539 graduates and school leavers joined PwC last year.
 The firm provides services for over 25,750 clients.
 In the UK, tax and transaction are big players within the firm, though global turnover is principally driven by the firm’s auditing services.
 In particular, the firm stands out in the consumer products market.
 The strengths of PwC include a huge global brand image that opens doors in new markets and territories, and a diversified portfolio that spreads business risks and allows the firm to attract a wide range of big clients.
 In turn, having strong clientele often means repeat business.

 Good to know at your PwC interview